fluidity/fluidity-truffle-box/README.md

 ### Now to actually run mythril...

-Mythril depends on importing all of the relevant contract imports before analysing the code.
+'Mythril-Classic' depends on importing all of the relevant contract imports before analysing the code.
 Allowing these files to be imported actually has to be enabled,and gets more complex when allowing imports from node-modules (e.g. Open Zeppelin).
 For this reason it's easier to run mythril on a truffle build folder, which does all the imports for you.